Mmark94/black_and_white_noise/README.md

 ![grid2](media/Grid_c_1000.png)

-You can have change the layout of the blocks, they can also have a frame.
+You can change the layout of the blocks; they can also have a frame.

 ![grid2](media/Grid_l_10.png)